kite over so the vertical spar is facing up.

 If the problem gets worse, you have the tail-let on the wrong tip, so

 just swap it over to the other side!

 If the kite seems very reluctant to climb despite

-Hope you enjoyed learning how to make my Paper
+I hope you enjoyed learning how to make the MBK Paper